 Gardner was born in Paisley, Scotland in 1821, later moving with his family to Glasgow.
 In 1850, he and his brother James travelled to the United States to establish a cooperative community in Iowa.
 Returning to Scotland to raise more money, Gardner purchased the Glasgow Sentinel, quickly turning it into the second largest newspaper in the city.

-On his return to the United States in 1851, Gardner paid a visit to the Great Exhibition in Hyde Park, New York, where he saw the photographs of Mathew Brady for the first time.
+In 1851, Gardner paid a visit to the Great Exhibition in Hyde Park, London, where he saw the photographs of Mathew Brady for the first time.
 Shortly afterward, Gardner began reviewing exhibitions of photographs in the Glasgow Sentinel, as well as experimenting with photography on his own.

 In 1856, Gardner decided to immigrate to America, eventually settling in New York.
 He soon found employment with Mathew Brady as a photographer.
 At first, Gardner specialized in making large photographic prints, called Imperial photographs, but as Brady’s eyesight began to fail, Gardner took on more and more responsibilities.
 In 1858, Brady put him in charge of the entire gallery.